NimaEsr/ML-from-Scratch/README.md

 # ML-from-Scratch

-In this repository, we aim at building the machine learning algorithms from scratch!
+In this repository, we aim at building several machine learning algorithms from scratch!